Laser Beam Attenuators

 • Black Anodized Aluminum Housing

-Thorlabs' ATT30 Series Beam Attenuators use a twofold reflection on two stacked prisms for attenuation of high-power beams up to 200 W (uncoated) or 50 W (AR coated).
+Thorlabs' Beam Attenuators use a twofold reflection on two stacked prisms for attenuation of high-power beams up to 200 W (uncoated) or 50 W (AR coated).
+The ATT30 Series use a pair of UVFS prisms while the ATT31 Series use a pair of CaF2 prisms.
 AR coatings are only applied to second surfaces for the purpose of reducing secondary beams at the output port caused by multiple reflections at the second surface each prism.
 The beam attenuation varies smoothly with wavelength (see the Graphs tab).

 Optical Specs